Vyral/base-template/_posts/2023-11-01-35-tips-to-furnish-your-new-home-for-less.md

 * **Consider store credit cards (carefully).** Store credit cards can offer significant discounts—but only charge items you can pay off right away to avoid interest, and *never* open new lines of credit until your home purchase is complete, since it can affect your credit score.
 * **Enroll in coupon and cashback programs.** When you’re shopping online, programs like Rakuten and Honey can help you find coupon codes and give you cash back on purchases.

 While you’re at it, why not set up a housewarming registry?12&nbsp; You can share the link with family and friends if they ask what you need—and you can also use it to score discounts.
-Many stores offer a percentage off to help you buy unpurchased items on your registry.&nbsp;
+Many stores offer a percentage off to help you buy unpurchased items on your registry.&nbsp;<br>

 **GET CREATIVE**